yashawasthi27/Portfolio/README.md

 # Yash Awasthi | Personal Portfolio

 Welcome to my personal portfolio repository!
-This is a refined, single-page web portfolio showcasing my background as an aspiring Data Analyst and AI enthusiast at SAGE University Bhopal.
+This is a refined, single-page web portfolio showcasing my background as an aspiring Data Analyst and AI enthusiast and Student @ SAGE University Bhopal.

 ![Portfolio Preview](./portfolio.png)
 ## ✨ Features